 At first, he thought he’d devote himself full-time to writing.
 But he found he couldn’t spend all day doing the same thing.
 So he channeled his expertise and energy into a different kind of teaching—through podcasts and other venues to help writers.

-He’s co-authored two series of science fiction books, Dustfall and Final Awaking as well as several books on writing, including The Three-Story Method and 9 Things Career Authors Don’t Do.
+He’s co-authored two series of science fiction books, Dustfall and FINAL AWAKENING as well as several books on writing, including The Three-Story Method and 9 Things Career Authors Don’t Do.
 I actually met J through a Story Grid seminar a couple of years ago and I really like how he approaches writing.

 In this episode, J shares his struggle with wanting to act quickly on his ideas before testing them out, and how getting feedback from new followers helps him to determine how to build his next new service.
 He’s found teaching has also been an invaluable way to connect with and grow his audience.
 He also stresses how important diversification is not only for his own work but also for his bank account.
 He also shares his key to productivity -- something he calls time-blocking.